Fazzani/docker/README.md

    - Bring the docker Engine out of swarm mode
       * docker swarm leave --force

-# Docker Networking

-### Virtual IP address
-<p>Now, if another service or discrete container wanted to consume the nginx service, how will it address the service?</p>
-<p>Swarm has this covered, and allocates each service that gets created a virtual IP address through which it can be addressed.
-If we inspect the nginx service, we can see the virtual IP address:</p>
-<code>$ docker service inspect --format '{{json .Endpoint.VirtualIPs}}' nginx | jq '.'
-[
-  {
-    "NetworkID": "4pnw0biwjbns0bjg4ey6cepri",
-    "Addr": "192.168.35.2/24"
-  }
-]</code>

-**La communication inter-services doit être faite par les ip virtuelles**

-### Embedded DNS Server

-<p>Each Docker engine runs an embedded DNS server, which can be queried by processes running in containers on a specific Docker host, provided that the containers are attached to user-defined networks (i.e. Note: not the default bridge network, called bridge).
-Container and Swarm service names can be resolved using the embedded DNS server, provided the query comes from a container attached to the same network as the container or service being looked up</p>

-<p>In our scenario, we can use the service name, nginx, instead of the virtual IP address, to consume the service.
-The name will be resolved to the virtual IP address, and the service request will be routed to one of the task containers running in the cluster. </p>

 # Various

 ### Certif problem and ssh unavailable